-SHRINE 4.1.0 Chapter 2.1 - Networking Requirements
+SHRINE 3.3.x Chapter 2.1 - Networking Requirements

-This page discusses SHRINE's networking requirements for SHRINE versions 4.1.0.
+This page discusses SHRINE's networking requirements, which are valid for SHRINE versions 2.0.0 and later, and they apply to any SHRINE-based network such as ACT and LADR.
 The discussion assumes an intermediate level of TCP/IP networking knowledge.